WEBSITE 500 x 600 px 1

 The Western Treatment Plant was granted new consents on 28 July 2010.
 These consents will continue for 25 years (expire 28 July 2035).

-In general, the consents allow WCC to:
+In general, the consents allow Wellington City Council to:

 • discharge of treated and partially treated effluent through an existing outfall,